tux-eithel/gosiege/README.md

 * Average bytes for transaction: average number of bytes transferred for request

 If some regular expression is defined using `-exp`, for every regular expression:
-* name of HeaderField and Value of regular expression
+* name of *HeaderField* and *Value* of regular expression
-* number of transaction where HeaderField is present
+* number of transaction where *HeaderField* is present
-* percentage of connections with HeaderField present on total transactions
+* percentage of connections with *HeaderField* present on total transactions
-* percentage of connections which matches the regular expression over transactions where HeaderField was present
+* percentage of connections which matches the regular expression over transactions where *HeaderField* was present

 ### Input File
 Input file can contains different urls.
 Every url may have some parameters.
-If an url doesn't match one of the below example, it will be skipped.
+If an url doesn't match one of the below examples, it will be skipped.
-Parameters are spaced separated.
+Parameters are space separated.

 #### Valid urls are:
 Simple GET request: automatically gosiege add http://